Greece Moments Greece Moments

 The coastal village of Skala Sikamineas

-Next to it is a small harbour pier with fishing boats.
-Sit down in one of the pretty cafés, sip a cool Freddo Cappuccino and just let your mind wander.
-Skala Sikamnieas is an idyllic place on the island and definitely a Lesvos highlight for us!
+Next to it is a small pier with fishing boats.
+Sit down at one of the charming cafés, sip a cool freddo cappuccino, and just let your mind wander.
+Skala Sikamineas is an idyllic spot on the island and definitely a Lesvos highlight for us!

 Lesvos skala sikamineas hafen limani lesbos

-Fishing boats in the port of Skala Sikamineas
+Fishing boats in the harbor of Skala Sikamineas

-During your time on Lesvos, you may notice that some port towns Prefix “Scale” carry.
-In the past, people preferred to settle in the mountains to protect themselves from pirates.
+You might notice during your time on Lesvos that some harbor towns have the prefix “Skala.”
+In the past, people preferred to settle in the mountains for protection against pirates.
 When piracy came to an end, wealthy villagers built a second home down on the coast.

-This then gave rise to entire villages and people simply used the name of the mountain village and put “Skala” in front of it to distinguish it, which in Greek means something like “Jetty” signifies.
+This eventually led to the formation of entire villages, and people simply used the name of the mountain village and added “Skala” in front of it to distinguish them—a word that means “landing place” in Greek.

 lesbos skala sikamineas panagia gorgona

-For religious pilgrims and fans of pottery, a southern detour to the mountain village of Mantamados is worthwhile after visiting Skala Sikamineas.
-Shortly before the village, a road branches off to one of the most important pilgrimage sites on Lesvos.
-The Taxiarches Church is a popular pilgrimage site due to the miraculous icon of the Archangel Micheael.
+For religious pilgrims and pottery enthusiasts, a southern detour to the mountain village of Mantamados is well worth it after visiting Skala Sikamineas.
+Just before the village, a road branches off to one of the most important pilgrimage sites on Lesvos.
+The Taxiarches Church is a popular pilgrimage site due to the miraculous icon of the Archangel Michael.

 Lesvos taxiarches mantamados church

-Mantamados itself is a traditional mountain village, only a few tourists get lost here.
-The place is best known for its handmade ceramics and pottery, which you can buy here in a wide variety of shapes and colors.
+Mantamados itself is a traditional mountain village; few tourists ever find their way here.
+The village is best known for its handmade ceramics and pottery, which you can purchase here in a wide variety of shapes and colors.

 Lesvos mantamados töpferdorf keramik lesbos